jl2/ltk3d/README.md

 This is a very simple implementation of 3D drawing using LTK.
-It's primarily for me to expirment with some computer graphics concepts like projects and transformations, as well as some other simple 3D grpahics "stuff".
+It's primarily for me to expirment with some computer graphics concepts like projects and transformations, as well as some other simple 3D graphics "stuff".

 As a demonstration, a simple 3D surface plotter is implemented.